Sherene guided us through the Old and Middle Kingdom artifacts giving us a

 was clean and airy with a trio of musicians serenading us.
 It got busier as the evening

-got later, and (if its any kind of recommendation) President Mubarek showed up for
+got later, and (if it’s any kind of recommendation) President Mubarek showed up for

 dinner with several of his officers and some foreign heads of state.